pydata/patsy/doc/expert-model-specification.rst

                      # An interaction:
                      Term([a_lookup, x_transform])])
    # Create the matrix (or pass 'desc' to any statistical library
-   # function that uses charlton.dmatrix internally):
+   # function that uses patsy.dmatrix internally):
    dmatrix(desc, data)

 Notice that no intercept term is included.
 Implicit intercepts are a